Becky Yang Hsu

 My second book, The Chinese Pursuit of Happiness: Anxieties, Hopes, and Moral Tensions in Everyday Life (University of California Press, 2019), a contributed volume that I edited with Richard Madsen, is about definitions of happiness in urban China and the ways that people go about pursuing it.
 In the introduction, I bring up questions about how culture and social context influence definitions of happiness.
 I examine young adults in chapter 2, finding that they tie their assessment of their own happiness to their parents.
 The other five authors examine the history of xingfu, weddings, food, social workers, and activists.

 My third book, The Extraordinary in the Mundane: Family and Forms of Community China (Columbia University Press, forthcoming), a contributed volume I edited that is on schedule to be out in spring 2025, examines acts of association and self-organizing in Chinese society.
 In a context where organized gatherings are subject to strict government control, those emerging from family structures are given some leeway.
 I discuss in the introduction how examples in China show how civic action may not make sense when attempting to understand it in terms of a public-private divide.
-In chapter 7, I examine the preparation of burial clothes as a form of coordination at a challenging moment that is important for a well-lived life.
+In chapter 7, I examine the preparation of burial clothes as a form of coordination that addresses problems experienced at a challenging moment in individuals' lives.
 The other chapters look at advocacy organizations, the social imaginary of political economy, psychological counseling courses, social media, and medical decision making.